cr315/xythub.github.io/pages/xyt/lib_csharp.md

 1. In `Solution Explorer`, right-click the project node and click `Add Reference`.
 2. In the `Add Reference` dialog box, select the `Browse` tab and locate `xyt-hub-csharp.dll` and then click `OK`.

+### Requirements

+This library requires .NET Framework 4.5 to run.

 Creating client object
 -----------------------